P. J. Fleck: 2015 season

 Fleck and WMU had the highest-rated recruiting class in the MAC for the third consecutive year.

 To open the season, WMU lost to No. 5 Michigan State 37–24 at home in Waldo Stadium.
 The matchup marked the first time that WMU had hosted a Big Ten Conference opponent since 2007 (Indiana) The following week, they lost to Georgia Southern 43–17.
-In week 3 they beat Murray State at home 52–20.
-In week 4 they lost at No. 1 Ohio State by a score of 38–12.
+In Week 3 they beat Murray State at home 52–20, and to finish off their non-conference schedule, they lost at No. 1 Ohio State in Week 4 by a score of 38–12.

-In week 4, Western retained the Victory Cannon by defeating rival Central Michigan by a score of 41–39.
+In Week 6, Western retained the Victory Cannon by defeating rival Central Michigan by a score of 41–39.
 In week 8, Western retained the Michigan MAC Trophy by defeating Eastern Michigan by a score of 58–28.

 On November 27, 2015, the Broncos beat No. 24-ranked Toledo 35–30 on the road at the Glass Bowl for the program's first ever win over a ranked opponent.
 Western was previously 0–32 against top-25 teams.

 WMU finished the 2015 regular season with a record of 7–5 (6–2 MAC).
 7 of the 12 opponents ultimately appeared in a bowl game.
 The 7–5 record earned WMU a bowl berth for the second straight year – the first time in program history that the team made bowl appearances in consecutive seasons.
 On December 24, 2015, the Broncos defeated the Middle Tennessee Blue Raiders in the Bahamas Bowl by a score of 45–31.
-The bowl win was the first in program history – WMU was previously 0–6 in postseason bowl games.
+The bowl win was the first in program history, as WMU was previously 0–6 in postseason bowl games.